Generic Name: warfarin (WAR far in)

 What is the most important information I should know about warfarin?

-You should not take warfarin if you have a bleeding or blood cell disorder, blood in your urine or stools, an infection of the lining of your heart, ulcer or stomach bleeding, coughing up blood, recent head injury or bleeding in the brain, recent or upcoming surgery, or if you need a spinal tap or spinal anesthesia (epidural).
-Do not take warfarin if you cannot be reliable in taking it every day.
+You should not take warfarin if you have a bleeding disorder, blood in your urine or stools, stomach bleeding, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
+Do not take warfarin if you cannot take it on time every day.

-Many drugs (including some over-the-counter medicines and herbal products) can cause serious medical problems if you take them with warfarin.
-It is very important to tell your doctor about all medicines you have recently used.
+Many drugs can cause serious medical problems when used with warfarin.
+Tell your doctor about all medicines you have recently used.

 What should I discuss with my healthcare provider before taking warfarin?